VladDBA/PSBlitz/README.md

 ## Usage examples
 You can run PSBlitz.ps1 by simply right-clicking on the script and then clicking on "Run With PowerShell" which will execute the script in interactive mode, prompting you for the required input.
+Note that parameters like `-DebugMode` and `-OutputDir` are only available in command line mode.

 Otherwise you can navigate to the directory where the script is in PowerShell and execute it by providing parameters and appropriate values.
 - Examples: